sophia-yang-dev/iowa-liquor-analysis/README.md

 [See More Details](Sales%20Basic%20Info/Readme.md#Methodology)

-### Analysis from Time Perspective
+### Sales Trends Analysis

 In this part: Explore sales trends in Iowa Liquor Sales data and forecast future sales:

-- **Exploratory Analysis**: Analyze sales patterns from 2018 to 2024, including monthly, quarterly, and holiday-specific trends, to identify seasonal and annual variations.
+**Exploratory Analysis**: Analyze sales patterns from 2018 to 2024, including monthly, quarterly, and holiday-specific trends, to identify seasonal and annual variations.
+We implemented the following tasks:
-  - Monthly Sales Trend Analysis: Used Pandas pivot tables and Matplotlib line charts to compare monthly sales across years, highlighting seasonal fluctuations and annual trends.
+  - Monthly Sales Trend Analysis
-  - Quarterly Sales Trend Analysis: Aggregated sales by quarter and year, visualized with stacked bar charts to show quarterly contributions to annual performance.
+  - Quarterly Sales Trend Analysis
-  - Holiday Sales Analysis: Defined key holidays, matched sales data using UDFs, aggregated holiday sales, and visualized comparisons across years with grouped bar charts.
+  - Holiday Sales Analysis

-- **Sales Forecasting**: Use machine learning techniques to predict future sales, with a particular focus on December 2024 sales performance.
+**Sales Forecasting**: Use machine learning techniques to predict future sales, with a particular focus on December 2024 sales performance.
+Including the following tasks:
-  - Feature Engineering: Created features like Year, Quarter, and Month, combined with historical total sales to build a machine learning training dataset.
+  - Feature Engineering
-  - Model Selection: Used Random Forest Regressor for its ability to model non-linear relationships and provide feature importance.
-Split data into training (80%) and testing (20%) sets, then trained the model on the complete dataset for final predictions.
+  - Model Selection
-  - Model Evaluation: Assessed performance using Mean Squared Error (MSE) to measure prediction accuracy and R² score to evaluate explained variance.
+  - Model Evaluation
-  - Forecasting Process: Retrained the model on the full dataset to predict December 2024 sales, offering actionable insights for future decision-making.
+  - Forecasting Process

 > Tools:PySpark efficiently handles large-scale data processing with distributed computing and a SQL-style API for feature extraction and filtering.
 Pandas offers flexibility for data manipulation, pivot tables, and feature preparation.
 Matplotlib provides customizable tools for visualizing sales trends, while Scikit-learn delivers robust machine learning models and metrics for regression analysis.